martinmoland/martinmoland.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral fellow at ARENA, Centre for European Studies, based at the University of Oslo.
-The predominant focus of my postdoctoral research project is on how attitudes towards the truthfulness of political journalism are.
-In addition to this I am interested in how social identities form attitudes towards European integration and transnational cooperation more broadly, as well as in the study of differentiated integration within the EU.
+The predominant focus of my postdoctoral research project is on how attitudes towards the truthfulness of political journalism are created.
+In addition to this I am interested in how social identities form attitudes towards both European integration and transnational cooperation more broadly, as well as in the study of differentiated integration within the EU.

 **Affiliations**